MicrosoftDocs/power-platform/power-platform/admin/cleanup-asyncoperationbase-table.md

 - Organizations have the ability to create up to 5 asynchronous jobs that can run with priority.
 Post that, new jobs will be created with default preference.
 - Regardless of the number of non-async jobs in the queue, one async job can always be created with priority.
 - While currently specific to the Asyncoperation entity, we have plans to extend this feature to other entities which will be announced when available.
-- There is no change with repect to job creation.
+- There is no change with respect to job creation.

 ## Best practices for designing workflows